BirthdayResearch/quantum/README.md

 ## Operational Transactions

-For the contract to spend funds on behalf of the user, the user needs to approve the smart contract with the respected ERC-20 token via the `approve()` function first.
+For the contract to spend funds on behalf of the user, the user needs to approve the smart contract with the respective ERC-20 token via the `approve()` function first.
-Once approved, the contract will be able to transfer funds from the user's balance to itself, and the user will be able to bridge the token over to DefiChain.

 ### Fund ERC20 tokens - to transfer ERC20 tokens from an EOA to the Bridge

-Once approved, user will call the `bridgeToDeFiChain()` function with following the arguments: `_defiAddress`- address on DeFiChain that is receiving funds, `_tokenAddress` - ERC20 token's address and `_amount` amount to bridge over to Defi chain.
+Once approved, user will call the `bridgeToDeFiChain()` function with following the arguments: `_defiAddress` (address on DeFiChain that is receiving funds), `_tokenAddress` (ERC20 token's address) and `_amount` (amount to bridge to DeFiChain).

 ### Fund Ether - to transfer ERC20 tokens from an EOA to the Bridge

 When sending ETHER to bridge, the user will not have to approve the contract.
 By default, every smart contract accepts ETH.
 Sending ether will be similar to ERC20, except we don't account for `_amount` and it is ignored.
 Instead, `msg.value()` is used.
 The `_defiAddress` is the address on the Defi Chain that is receiving funds.
-The `_tokenAddress` for ETH does not have an address, as it is a native currency, it should be `address(0)`/`0x0`.
+The `_tokenAddress` for ETH does not have an address, as it is a native currency. it should be identified as `address(0)`/`0x0` instead.

 ### Add supported token

 Only addresses with Admin and operational roles can call the `addSupportedTokens()` function.
 Admin sets the `_dailyAllowance` (the new allowance) and `_startAllowanceTimeFrom` (the timestamp from when the new token will start being supported).
 The admin will need to provide the `_tokenAddress` of the ERC-20 token as well.

-Users will not be able to bridge more than the dailyAllowance/day.
+Users will not be able to bridge a total amount that is more than the dailyAllowance per day.

 ### Remove supported token